HealthRex/sage-frontend/README.md

 ## Overview

-**assist-pc-frontend** is a modern, modular front-end application built using React.js.
+**assist-pc-frontend** is a modern, modular front-end application built using Next.js and Type script.
 It provides a streamlined development environment with integrated tools for linting, testing, Docker support, and deployment workflows.
 This project is tailored for building responsive and accessible web applications.

 ---